k-maru/grunt-filesize/README.md

         ...
     });

-Setting the 'reporting' option will generate a properties file on the given path you can use in the Jenkins Plot plugin or other ways.
+Setting the 'reporting' option will generate a properties file on the given path for each file measured, you can use those in the Jenkins Plot plugin or other ways.